JasonStoltz/swiftype-app-search-hierarchical-facets/README.md

 ```

 This repository is pre-configured to run against and existing Engine, populated
-with documented from the `data.json` file included in this repository.
+with documents from the `data.json` file included in this repository.